Quantitative Economics Major (BS in CAS)

 With its emphasis on mathematical skills and statistical analysis, the Bachelor of Science in Economics prepares students for quantitative applications of economic theory as practiced in actuarial work, economic research, or graduate studies in economics.
 Students who complete this degree are urged to couple it with a minor in mathematics.

 For a 33-credit Bachelor of Science degree in Economics, students complete the following:

 |Select four elective courses in Economics||12|

 A grade of C or better is necessary in the required courses for the Bachelor of Science degree.
 No more than two 100-level courses may be counted toward the requirements of the major.
 At least one elective must be at the 4000-level.

-Economics majors are urged to take MA 0119 and MA 0120 (Applied Calculus I & II) or MA 0171 and MA 0172 (Calculus I & II) to fulfill their core mathematics requirement.
+Economics majors are urged to take MATH 1121 and MATH 1122 (Applied Calculus I and II) or MATH 1171 and MATH 1172 (Calculus I and II) to fulfill their core mathematics requirement.
 Any questions about math requirements should be directed to the chair.
 Students in the BS track must earn a B- average in the Intermediate Theory sequence to proceed in the BS program.